cko-gateway/Ditto/README.md

 Events are replicated without modification.
 Event Store provides best effort idempotency based on the Stream and Event identifiers.
 If version checking is enabled (see above) then Event Store guarantees idempotency.
 [More information](https://eventstore.com/docs/dotnet-api/optimistic-concurrency-and-idempotence/index.html#idempotence).

+### Metrics

+Metrics are exposed on http://localhost:5000/metrics in Prometheus format.

 ### Replication Considerations

 Ditto was originally designed to replicate the `$all` system stream.
 However, I found that this resulted in the replication of a lot of internal streams/events which we did not want.
 Since it's [not currently possible](https://github.com/EventStore/EventStore/issues/718) to ignore system streams I opted to explicitly specify the streams to replicate.